shreshtha08/MCOP/docs/MCOP_SDK_Installation.md

 * For a full user experience, we recommend checking out our [**MCOP MCPTT Client**](https://demo.mcopenplatform.org/gitlist/mcop/MCOP-MCPTT-Client.git/blob/master/docs/MCOP_MCPTT_Client_Installation.md), with a full GUI interface.

-* Every time the [**MCOP MCPTT Client**](https://demo.mcopenplatform.org/gitlist/mcop/MCOP-MCPTT-Client.git/blob/master/README.md) *(or the mentioned built in Test Client)* is started, a list of user profiles is displayed, in order to select the one to register with.
-By default some test profiles are loaded.
+* Every time the [**MCOP MCPTT Client**](https://demo.mcopenplatform.org/gitlist/mcop/MCOP-MCPTT-Client.git/blob/master/README.md) *(or the mentioned built in Test Client)* is started, it uses the configuration selected in the [**Provisioning App**](Provisioning.md).

-* **IMPORTANT**: In order to test the Test Client against our [demo.mcopenplatform.org](https://demo.mcopenplatform.org) testing platform, this profile files need to be configured first before building the project. **Full detailed information is available in [Profiles](Profiles.md) documentation**.
+* **IMPORTANT**: In order to test the Test Client against our [demo.mcopenplatform.org](https://demo.mcopenplatform.org) testing platform, the user configuration settings provided by email when booking a testing slot need to be updated in the [Provisioning App](https://demo.mcopenplatform.org/gitlist/mcop/MCOP-SDK.git/raw/master/provisioning/MCOP_ProvisioningTool.apk). **Full detailed information is available in [Provisioning Tool](TestingPlatform.md) documentation**.

 * Check [MCOP MCPTT App Development](MCOP_App_developing_steps.md) guide for more info on app development using the MCOP SDK.